cloud-design-dev/ibmcloud-vpc-fortigate-terraform/README.md

  - [x] Subnets added to Fortigate routing table
  - [x] Routing table updated for VM 1 and VM 2 subnets to point to Fortigate Port 1 IP
  - [ ] Verbose output of all resources
+ - [x] Ability to use existing VPC as deployment target
+ - [ ] Ability to deploy COS if no `cos_instance` variable is set

 ## Variables